 And sadly, we will never know the full impact of those housing projects.
 How many families were destroyed in the process?
 How many friendships?
 How many “eyes on the streets”?
 It’s likely the fallout has conveyed itself from generation to generation, down to our time.
 Those neighborhoods were not perfect, but their inhabitants came far closer to making an underprivileged life work there than in the projects.

 In like manner we need to rebuild our local communities, re-engage in our local governance.
 We will find better communities in which to live when we start tearing down the walls that have been erected between Americans, walls every bit as real as the Berlin Wall.
-We need to start freeing ourselves from the Iron Curtain… only this curtain of intolerance was of our own making.
+We need to start freeing ourselves from such an Iron Curtain… only this curtain of intolerance was of our own making.